TechReport2022/TEDProject/README.md

 This is our implementation for the paper:

-TED: Towards Discovering Top-𝑘 Edge-Diversified Patterns in a Graph Database
+TED+: Towards Discovering Top-𝑘 Edge-Diversified Patterns in a Graph Database

 Ted is implemented with Java (JDK1.8).